eronnen/procmon-parser/README.md

 Currently the parser is only tested with PML files saved by *Procmon.exe* of versions v3.4.0 or higher.

-### Unsupported features
+### TODO

-The PML format is very complex so there are some features that are not supported yet:
+The PML format is very complex so there are some features (unchecked in the list) that are not supported yet:
 - [ ] Getting the IRP name of the operation.
 - [ ] Category column and Detail column, which contains different information about each operation type, is supported only for some of the operations:
     - [x] Network operations